 To get started, first install the hueDynamic app (from the Windows Store) on your PC, then install the hueDynamic Capture Agent from the links below.
 You can then go to the Camera page in the hueDynamic app and select the Screen Capture option.

-hueDynamic Capture Agent – Version 1.0.5 alpha (MSI Installer)
+hueDynamic Capture Agent – Version 1.0.5 (MSI Installer)

 The hueDynamic Screen Capture Agent runs silently in the system tray and automatically starts with Windows.
 It allows the hueDynamic UWP app to grab the current screen when you start the Camera mode, something that UWP apps can’t normally do.
 It uses DirectX and optimizes the screen data using hardware acceleration before handing it to hueDynamic app for processing and orchestration of your Hue lights.

 You can of course select all the same options for the screen capture mode as you can for the web camera mode, such as average color, dominant color and number of colors to detect.

 hueDynamic allows you to assign different bulbs to different sections (or zones) of your screen.
 For example, you could have a Hue Go behind your computer monitor that represents colors from the middle of the displayed image, a desk lamp to the left, an uplighter to the right and a ceiling light.
 You could even have a Hue Lightstrip under your desk and assign it to mirror the colors from the bottom of the displayed image!

 The following picture shows you some of the configuration options that are available when using the screen capture agent and your Hue lights: